Paul Young: Solo career and pop stardom

-Later career

-In 1992, Young formed a new group Los Pacaminos based on the sounds of Ry Cooder's "Chicken Skin Music” era and the Tex-Mex group the Texas Tornados, and they first performed low-key events in bars and clubs before progressing to theatres.
-In 1993, Young was dropped from his contract with the CBS/Sony Records label, and afterward, released fewer solo albums.
-He reformed the Q-Tips for a short series of concerts that year.
+In 1993, Young was dropped from his contract with the CBS/Sony Records label.
 He contributed to the Vangelis album Voices in 1995.
 Young sang the British national anthem, "God Save the Queen", at Wembley Stadium before England's Euro '96 semi-final match against Germany.

-In 1996, Young was again performing solo and preparing for his next album, Paul Young, which was released the following year on East West Records.
+Young's next album, Paul Young, was released in 1997 on East West Records.
 In November 2001, when Young was on the final night of the Here and Now tour, Michael Aspel awarded him his This is Your Life book.
-The show went out on BBC One on 5 December that year.
-2006 saw the release of Rock Swings – On the Wild Side of Swing.
-In September 2006, he appeared in the BBC1 cooking show Celebrity MasterChef, and won his show, allowing him a place in the semi-finals.
-A year later, he was a contestant on another cooking show, ITV's Hell's Kitchen.

-Although his musical career had begun to decline, Young began to make more appearances in the media.
-He appeared as a guest on shows including The Wright Stuff, This Morning and The One Show.
+In 2006, he released Rock Swings – On the Wild Side of Swing.

 In 2010, Young recorded and released a new track "Come Back", a duet he did with electronic dance music act Chicane.
 The single was a sample of Young's 1983 hit "Come Back and Stay", and charted at 151 on the UK Singles Chart.
 The single was recorded onto Chicane's 2010 album Giants.
-After a lengthy absence of recorded material, Young released an album of vintage soul songs in 2016 called Good Thing produced by Arthur Baker, and began a lengthy period of tours and festival appearances.
-He still is touring around the world with his band.
+After a lengthy absence of recorded material, Young released an album of vintage soul songs in 2016 called Good Thing and began a lengthy period of tours and festival appearances.

 Los Pacaminos

 Young first formed Los Pacaminos in 1993.
-The reason for the group forming was Young's desire to get back to basics, as he explains "I was between record labels and writing material for a new album but I wanted to play live again.
+The reason for the group forming was Young's desire to get back to basics.
+He said: "I was between record labels and writing material for a new album but I wanted to play live again.
 I've always loved the Tex-Mex sound and knew a few musicians who had a similar passion for this type of music.
-So I asked them to join me in forming a band.
+So I asked them to join me in forming a band."

-The group’s early performances were in bars and clubs, performing a mixture of their own material and covers.
+The group's early performances were in bars and clubs, performing a mixture of their own material and covers.
 The album Los Pacaminos was released in 2002.

-Upon the release of the album, the band established themselves as a professional line-up, consisting of: